 Total Bookings represent our total revenue plus the change in deferred revenue during the period.
 Total Bookings in any particular period reflect sales to new and renewing CLEAR Plus subscribers plus any accrued billings to partners.
 Management believes that Total Bookings is an important measure of the current health and growth of the business and views it as a leading indicator.
-Total Bookings declined in 2020 versus 2019 due to the dramatic collapse in United States domestic airline passenger volumes in 2020, which saw a decline of approximately 60% versus 2019.
+Total Bookings declined in 2020 versus 2019 and in the first quarter of 2021 versus 2020 due to the dramatic collapse in United States domestic airline passenger volumes in 2020, which saw a decline of approximately 60% versus 2019 and also saw a decline of approximately 46% in the first quarter of 2021 as compared to 2020.
+Following the continuing improvement in the aviation industry, for the second quarter of 2021 we expect strong growth in our Total Bookings as compared to the second quarter of 2020 and an increase relative to the first quarter of 2021, although improvement in our GAAP revenues will lag behind due to our revenue recognition policy.